knocklabs/react-notification-feed/README.md

 # React notification feed

+**Note: This package has been archived.
+If you're using `@knocklabs/react-notification-feed`, check out our [migration guide](https://docs.knock.app/in-app-ui/react/migrating-from-react-notification-feed) to learn how to use our [new React library](https://github.com/knocklabs/javascript/tree/main/packages/react).**

 A set of components for integrating [Knock](https://knock.app) in-app notifications into a React application.

 [See a live demo](https://knock-in-app-notifications-react.vercel.app/)